 “Only a very small percentage of subjects (<1%) participated in any type of regular resistive exercise, and there was no significant difference in participation by age or gender.”

-Less than one percent of study subjects participated in any sort of resistance training and yet the study concludes that both men and women loss strength as they age.
-Well yes, of course they do.
-Disuse across time, no matter the age, equals a loss of strength.
+Less than one percent of study subjects participated in any sort of resistance training and yet the study concludes that both men and women lose strength as they age.
+Well yes, of course, they do.
+Disuse across time, no matter the age equals a loss of strength.
 That does not mean though that age is the variable of concern.
 Rather, it indicates that if we do not use our muscles, they atrophy.

 Can Menopausal Women Build Muscle?

 As an older female who lifts heavy and continues to get stronger and more muscular year after year despite my waning hormones, the answer is yes.
 Menopausal women, when trained appropriately can build muscle – a lot of it.